Expert Slide and Photo Scanning Since 2002.

 A. If you have more than 70 slides, our workflow is to put them on a DVD data disk instead of a CD data disk.
 Most every computer manufactured in the last ten years has at least a DVD reader in it.
 If you insist on CD disks, we will have to charge you for each disk that we have to make when we could have used a DVD disk instead.
 Many people mistake DVD data disks for movie disks.
 That is not the case.
 DVD data disks are just "grown-up" CD disks.
 Same thing but they hold six times more images.

 Q. I would like you to name the folders that my images will be in; do you do that?

 A. The only "names" that we put on the folders are numbers otherwise we would not be able to make the Free DVD slide show disks.
 The program can't handle the longer file/folder names.
 We number like this: 01,02,03 and etc. That is why it is important for you to number your carousels or stacks of slides or photos.
 If you absolutely need to name your folders, you can do it once you copy our images to your computer.

 Q. If I want to get the images printed, what size can they be printed at?

-A. You can print at 4x6" or 5x7" or 8x10" and up to 16x20" and more.
+A. You can get someone to make prints at 4x6" or 5x7" or 8x10" and up to 16x20" and more.
 The more you blow up an image after that, the grainier it will get but we are very satisfied with our print results even when blowing up to a 8x10" print.
 A regular size 35mm slide will fit perfectly on a 4x6" print.
 When you print this size slide on a 5x7 or 8x10, you will either have some white area or you can crop some of the image and print full size.
-This is because the proportion of the print is different from the proportion of the slide.
+This is because the proportions of the print is different from the proportions of the slide.